 The course combines theory with practical application to current "real life" through assignments and discussion.
 With your (student) help, this will be an interactive, engaging and enjoyable class.
 Students are encouraged to participate.
-This is a special semester - it is a presidential election year.
-Much of this course will focus on the campaigns, how they relate to what we are doing in class and the research leading up to Nov.
-8.
+This is a special semester in that campaigning for the 2020 Presidential Election has been underway for more than two years, already.
+Much of this course's theory will tie into that election.
+Please note: this course is listed as a lecture.
+That said: if you as a student - and your classmates - stay current on political and other public relations issues, the "flipped classroom" will encourage spirited discussion and debate rather than a lecture with only Professor Litwin talking.

 Examinations: (50% of grade) There will be two comprehensive examinations plus quizzes (grades will be included under assignments).

 Questions may be taken from any class lectures or discussion.
-Test ONE will be a mid-term.
+Big Test ONE will be a mid-term.
 The final examination will be all inclusive from day one.
 Students may be asked questions that public relations practitioners and strategic counselors are expected to answer.